CompuCell3D/CompuCell3DDevelopersManual/docs/developing_simple_volume_tracker_plugin.rst

 Simple Volume Tracker in C++
 ============================

-THe purpose of this tutorial is to show you a simplified version of the real Volume Tracker that is implemented in the CompuCell3D.
+The purpose of this tutorial is to show you a simplified version of the real Volume Tracker that is implemented in the CompuCell3D.
 We will guide you step by step how to develop the code.
 ANd later show you how to compile it and how to use it in a simulation.
 Note that this will be rather a toy module because real VolumeTracker is loaded with every simulation we cannot have two modules incrementing and decrementing volumes . our version will only do printouts each time the cell's volume is incremented or decremented.
 The reason we begin with this toy example is because it is probably the simples lattice monitor plugin one can write.

 We assume that you cloned CompuCell3D repository to ``~/src-cc3d/CompuCell3D``